 Start Supplemental Information

-I. Information on EPA's Biologically Based Dose-Response (BBDR) Model for Perchlorate in Drinking Water
+I. Information on EPA's Revised Biologically Based Dose-Response (BBDR) Model

-In 2012, EPA sought guidance from the SAB on how best to consider and interpret life stage information, epidemiologic and biomonitoring data, physiologically-based pharmacokinetic (PBPK) analyses and the totality of perchlorate health information to derive an MCLG for perchlorate.
+As a part of the national primary drinking water regulation (NPDWR) development process for perchlorate, in accordance with the requirements of the Safe Drinking Water Act, in 2012, EPA requested comment from EPA's Science Advisory Board (SAB) prior to proposing an MCLG and a NPDWR for perchlorate.
+EPA sought guidance on how best to consider and interpret life stage information, epidemiologic and biomonitoring data, physiologically-based pharmacokinetic analyses and the totality of perchlorate health related information to derive a perchlorate MCLG.

 In 2013, the SAB recommended that, “. . .
 EPA derive a perchlorate MCLG that addresses sensitive life stages through physiologically-based pharmacokinetic/pharmacodynamic (PBPK/PD) modeling based upon its mode of action rather than the default MCLG approach using the reference dose and specific chemical exposure parameters” (Advice on Approaches to Derive a Maximum Contaminant Level Goal for Perchlorate, EPA-SAB-13-004).

-Based on the SAB's recommendations, EPA, with contributions from Food and Drug Administration scientists, developed a BBDR (also known as a PBPK/PD) model.
-The BBDR model was developed by integrating PBPK models for perchlorate and iodide with BBDR models for thyroid hormones to predict the effect of perchlorate on the thyroid gland in formula-fed and breast-fed infants for the postnatal period from days 7 to 90, as well as lactating women.
-The draft model is focused on the condition of hypothyroxinemia as an indicator of the potential adverse health effects.
-This integrated draft model predicts the effects of perchlorate on serum thyroid hormone concentrations in the pregnant and lactating mother exposed to perchlorate in the diet and in infants exposed via ingestion of perchlorate in formula or breast milk.
+Based on the SAB's recommendations, EPA, with contributions from Food and Drug Administration scientists, developed a biologically based dose response (BBDR) (also known as a PBPK/PD) model, to predict the effects of perchlorate on serum thyroid hormone concentrations in pregnant and lactating women exposed to perchlorate in drinking water and in infants exposed via ingestion of perchlorate in formula or breast milk.

-II.
-How To Obtain the Draft BBDR Model and Draft Reports
+III.
+How To Obtain the Draft MCLG Approaches Report and Revised BBDR Model

 Important: Anyone wishing to be considered as an expert peer reviewer must not submit comments during the public comment period.
-Candidates on the interim list not selected for the panel peer review (see companion Peer Review Federal Register notice, published on September 30, 2016 will be given a limited opportunity to submit public comments once the final peer reviewers are selected by Versar, Inc., the EPA contractor managing this peer review process.
+Candidates on the interim list not selected for the Start Printed Page 43356panel peer review (see companion Peer Review Federal Register notice, published on September 15, 2017) will be given a limited opportunity to submit public comments once the final peer reviewers are selected by Versar, Inc., the EPA contractor managing this peer review process.